druimalban/saved_rap/doc/schemata.md

 default_prefix: mssamp
 ```

+Some things to keep in mind:
-The function of the default prefix is to create unique identifiers for any element declared in the current schema file.
-For example, in the `Sampling.Note` example above, other documents could refer to this identifier using the URI `https://marine.gov.scot/metadata/saved/rap/sentinel_cages_sampling/Sampling.Note` (expanded from `mssamp:Sampling.Note`).
-Indeed, if they declared also some prefix (it could be `mssamp`, or `mssamp2`, as long as it maps to the same URI as `mssamp` does in this document), they could also refer to it using that prefix.
+- The function of the default prefix is to create unique identifiers for any element declared in the current schema file.
+However, it is possible that tis prefix could be used across different schema files.
+Indeed, this is the approach taken for producing data models using LinkML schema files: they share a single prefix, and can import each other.
+- For example, in the `Sampling.Note` example above, other documents could refer to this identifier using the URI `https://marine.gov.scot/metadata/saved/rap/sentinel_cages_sampling/Sampling.Note` (expanded from `mssamp:Sampling.Note`).
+- Indeed, external schema files may also declare some prefix (it could be the same, `mssamp`; or, `mssamp2`, as long as it maps to the same URI as `mssamp` does in this document), they could also refer to it using that prefix.

 The basic idea here, then, is that we need to declare a default prefix which is unique to this document, to identify elements in this document, both internally and externally.

 #### Imports

-**Imports** are a link to an external LinkML schema, from which items declared in the schema are imported.
+Imports are a link to an external LinkML schema, from which items declared in the schema are imported.

 Consider the following set of imports: